Sam Barrett explains the value of different types of trusts in financial planning

 Trusts can conjure up images of tax avoidance schemes such as those uncovered in the Paradise Papers.
-But the government’s autumn Budget announcement of a consultation into simplifying the way trusts are taxed is a reminder that they can play a valuable part in financial planning.
+But despite their complexity - the Office of Tax Simplification has now published two reports looking at simplifying inheritance tax – trusts can nonetheless play a valuable part in financial planning.

 Although trusts can offer tax advantages, the key reason to use one is to have greater control over how your wealth is distributed.
 ‘It’s all about asset protection,’ says Patricia Mock, tax director at Deloitte.
 ‘Using a trust enables you to pass your wealth down the generations more efficiently, with the trustees deciding when, and to whom, it is distributed.’